xQsme/qmk_firmware/keyboards/solartempest/sofle/readme.md

-### [ Note: When flashing, make sure to load the VIA keymap and layout otherwise your keys won't work!
+### [ Note: When flashing this firmware, make sure to load the VIA keymap and layout otherwise your keys won't work!
 Please refer to the sections further down the page. ]

 # Sofle Keyboard

 ![SofleKeyboard version 2.1 RGB Keyhive](https://i.imgur.com/utkZbYS.jpeg)

-Sofle is 6×4+5 keys column-staggered split keyboard.
+Sofle is a 58-key column-staggered split keyboard with 2 rotary encoders, 2 OLEDs, trackball, and haptic feedback.
 Based on Lily58, Corne and Helix keyboards.

 For details about the keyboard design, refer to Josef's blog: [Sofle Keyboard - a split keyboard based on Lily58 and Crkbd](https://josef-adamcik.cz/electronics/let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.html)